Built

 Daily Challenge Layer Daily self-report challenge cohorts, temporal probes, and within-cohort gains.

-temporal probesdaily challengewithin cohort
+temporal probesdaily challengeconfidence gated

 Open layer